Moreau Catholic High School: History

-At the request of Bishop Floyd Begin, Moreau became a coeducational institution in 1969, with the admission of 177 ninth grade girls.
-In 1969, as the only Catholic high school serving the Southern Alameda County, the school became co-educational.
+At the time, Moreau was the only Catholic high school serving the Southern Alameda County.
+As such, at the request of Bishop Begin, Moreau became a coeducational institution in 1969, with the admission of 177 ninth grade girls.

 Bishop Allen Vigneron and Hayward Mayor Roberta Cooper officiated at the April 30, 2006 groundbreaking ceremony for a multimillion-dollar expansion at Moreau.
 The project included increasing the school library, adding a state-of-the-art life and physical science laboratory and classroom, and building a film and video arts studio and multi-media classroom.

 Academics

 Moreau offers more than 40 Honors and AP courses.
 Moreau Catholic is accredited by the Western Catholic Educational Association and the Western Association of Schools and Colleges.

 Moreau Catholic was one of eight schools in California and 54 schools nationwide to be selected as a 2010 Apple Distinguished School.
 Moreau has twice been named a Blue Ribbon School.

 Some of the courses offered at Moreau Catholic include: AP Biology, AP Chemistry, AP Physics, AP Calculus AB/BC, AP Environmental Science, AP Psychology, AP Chinese, AP Government, and AP Statistics.